 - You can play your music as loud as you want and no one is there to tell you to lower it.
 Also, you don't have to tell others to lower the volume of their music.

 - You can walk around your house in an old robe, sweatpants or a torn t-shirt, or nothing at all without being judged.

 - A person who lives alone can do things without trying to please others.

-- People who live alone can replace their toilet paper roll anyway they want.
+- People who live alone can replace their toilet paper roll in the direction they want.

 Research proves that living alone is good for people who can afford to do so.
 The result of several studies written by Eric Klinenberg in Going Solo: The Extraordinary Rise And Surprising Appeal Of Living Alone proved that some of the most sociable and successful people in the world live alone.

 Disadvantages of Living Alone

 Living alone could present a list of disadvantages: